Chronic Illness and Transplantation Issues and the Teen

 Noncompliance with medical treatment and teens

 Teach and encourage use of problem-solving skills related to their illness.
 Ask questions such as: "What do you think you would you do if……?" or "What do you think would happen if……..?"
-Encourage adolescents to ask you the same kinds of questions.
+Encourage teens to ask you the same kinds of questions.

 Seek mental health services when:

-An adolescent seems overwhelmed with emotional issues related to living with a chronic illness.
+A teen seems overwhelmed with emotional issues related to living with a chronic illness.

-A pattern of noncompliance continues.
+A pattern of not following treatment continues.

-Transplant-related issues and adolescents
+Transplant-related issues and teens

-For adolescents who are developing the ability to think in new ways and explore new thoughts, the idea of facing transplantation stimulates thoughts, concerns, and questions about their bodies, their relationships, and their lives.
+For teens who are developing the ability to think in new ways and explore new thoughts, the idea of facing transplantation stimulates thoughts, concerns, and questions about their bodies, their relationships, and their lives.